A PERFORMANCE WITH MICHAEL HEIZER'S LEVITATED MASS

 LEVITATED MASS + CIARRA K. WALTERS

 When I first saw these photos I didn't think much about them.
 All I could see were the things I did wrong like positioning, poses, framing, flow, and the list goes on.
 This is not unusual to my process.
-I normally find the bad and one random night I'll remember that I shot this or performed that and I will revisit the work I rolled my eyes at and find myself falling in love with it!
+I normally find the bad and on a random night I'll remember that I shot this or performed that and then I will revisit the work I rolled my eyes at to find myself falling in love with it!

 I'm not sure if I have ever really appreciated or thought twice about the sculpture.
 I thought it was cool that this walkway-tunnel took you under the boulder and as easy as it was to be underneath it, it was even easier to stand right next to it too.
 You could experience Levitated Mass from all sides and angles, but again, I never really thought much about it.